 About Me

-In my job market paper, I conduct a field experiment in India with an intervention to improve people's ability to identify misinformation and reduce their misperceptions about minorities.
+In my job market paper, I conducted a field experiment in India with an intervention to improve people's ability to identify misinformation and reduce their misperceptions about minorities.

-For more information, please see my CV or contact me at naman.garg@columbia.edu
+For more information or to get in touch, please visit my LinkedIn or contact me at naman.garg@columbia.edu

 Research